Juvenile Detention Hearings

 - The minor is charged with an offense that involves the use or possession of a firearm under F.S.
 790.001;

-- The child alleged to have violated conditions of probation, conditional release or home detention;
+- The child is alleged to have violated conditions of probation, conditional release or home detention;

 - The child is accused of any act of domestic violence;

-- The court has entered an order to take into custody due to failure to appear at a hearing; or
+- The court has entered an order to take the juvenile into custody due to their failure to appear at a hearing; or

 - The court has entered another type of order to take the child into custody.